Vidhi1109/Modified-XV6/README.md

 ### Scheduling Algorithms
 - FCFS
   - The ticks when a process initiates are recorded and scheduler gives priority to the processes that arrived earlier.
-Modifications made:
+  - Modifications made:
-Added variable ctime to struct proc in proc.h Initialise ctime as ticks in allocproc.
+    - Added variable ctime to struct proc in proc.h
+    - Initialise ctime as ticks in allocproc
-Added the code for fcfs in void scheduler().
+    - Added the code for fcfs in void scheduler().
+    - Disable yield() {pre-emption on timer interrupt} in kerneltrap() and usertrap() in trap.c

 ```sh
   struct proc *p;
   struct cpu *c = mycpu();